What’s scarier than living with ghosts?

 But Royal Protocol is a whole other universe.

 A fantastical tale of castles, ghosts, and finding your place in the world.

-“Alma’s Grace” by Alexandria Blaelock, was free on this website for one week only.
+“Alma’s Grace” by Alexandria Blaelock, was free on this website for one month.
 Also available as an ebook through various online retailers here.
 Or direct from me… Or maybe the cutest little paperback!

 The pandemic is having a big impact on book printing and distribution, assuming you can afford to buy them.
 All my work is available digitally, for purchase, and for loan through libraries.
 If you’d like to read something, consider recommending your library to buy it.

 It wasn’t that the white and gold coach was uncomfortable, because it was supremely comfortable given they were flying through the air.

 She just felt awkward and out of place.

 Partly because the gold was real gold, and partly because even the pure white quarter horses had looked down on her.